 The longest serving state senator in Nebraska history, Ernie Chambers is a national icon.
 He is an Independent who represents the Eleventh District in the Nebraska Legislature.
+This is a biography of his life.

-Ernie Chambers was born in Omaha on July 10, 1937, to parents Rev. Malcolm and Lillian Chambers.
+Ernie Chambers was born in Omaha on July 10, 1937, to Rev. Malcolm and Lillian Chambers.
 His father was a pastor for the Church of God in Christ, and contributed religious articles to local newspapers from the 1930s through the 1970s.
 A 1955 graduate of Tech High, Chambers earned his bachelors degree in history at Creighton University in 1959, and finished law school there in 1979.

 After he got his bachelors, Chambers worked at the US Post Office in downtown Omaha.
 After quitting because of racism, he got a job at Goodwin’s Spencer Street Barber Shop.
 He and Dan Goodwin appeared together in a 1966 documentary called A Time for Burning, which was nominated for an Oscar award.